2600hz/kazoo/applications/stepswitch/doc/formatters.md

              "regex":"^\\+?\\1(\\d{10})$"
              ,"prefix":"+1"
          }]
+         ,"diversion":[{
+             "match_invite_format":true
+         }]
      }
      ,...
     }

-This will format the 'From' DID as E164 before republishing the route request.
+This will format the 'From' DID as E164 before republishing the route request, and format the Diversion username to match the invite format of the request on an outbound request.